 \subsection{Maximally non-integrable and nearly K\"{a}hler manifolds}

 Complex manifolds and maximally non-integrable manifolds are two endpoints in the spectrum of almost complex manifolds.
-Understanding the theory at these two endpoints leads to meaningful results for spaces in the middle range.
-An almost complex structure is said to be \textit{maximally non-integrable} if the Nuijenhuis tensor has maximal rank at all points $x \in M$.
-A main result below is that, for 4- and 6-dimensional manifolds, this implies degeneration of the Fr\"ohlicher spectral sequence at the second stage (Theorem \ref{46maxE2deg}).
+An almost complex structure is said to be \textit{maximally non-integrable} if the Nijenhuis tensor has maximal rank at all points $x \in M$.
+A main result below is that, for 4- and 6-dimensional manifolds, this condition implies degeneration of the Fr\"ohlicher spectral sequence at the second stage (Theorem \ref{46maxE2deg}).

 An important family of maximally non-integrable manifolds is given by (strictly) nearly K\"ahler $6$-manifolds, studied extensively by Gray \cite{Gray}, as well as \cite{Verbitsky2}, \cite{Verbitsky}, and others.
 In particular, the degeneration condition may be used to prohibit the existence of metrics for which the almost complex structure is nearly K\"ahler.
-The special local identities satisfied by nearly K\"ahler $6$-manifolds, together with the Harmonic Inclusion Theorem, lead to other special properites of their Fr\"{o}licher spectral sequence.
+The special local identities satisfied by nearly K\"ahler $6$-manifolds, together with the Harmonic Inclusion Theorem, lead to other special properties of their Fr\"{o}licher spectral sequence.
 We show by example that in general the Dolbeault cohomology contains strictly more information that the de Rham cohomology.
 For instance, the Lie group $SU(2)\times SU(2)$ admits a left-invariant nearly K\"{a}hler structure, with associated Hodge diamonds

-where the diamond on the left-hand side correspond to Dolbeault numbers $h_{\Dol}^{*,*}$ and the one on the right to the Hodge numbers in de Rham cohomology $h_{\dR}^{*,*}$ obtained by Verbitsky \cite{Verbitsky}.
+where the diamond on the left-hand side correspond to the Dolbeault numbers $h_{\Dol}^{*,*}$ and the one on the right to the Hodge numbers in de Rham cohomology $h_{\dR}^{*,*}$ obtained by Verbitsky \cite{Verbitsky}.
 In this case, the left-invariant Fr\"{o}licher spectral sequence degenerates at the second term, and the above agree with the dimensions of $E_1$ and $E_2$ respectively.

-As a main application, we show that for any nearly K\"ahler $6$-manifold, the Fr\"{o}licher-type spectral sequence degenerates at the second page.
-On the other hand, we show that the failure of first page, i.e. the Dolbeault cohomology, to agree with de Rham cohomology in certain bidegrees prohibits the existence of nearly K\"ahler metrics compatible with a given almost complex structure.
+In addition to the main $E_2$-degeneration result, we show that the failure of first page, i.e. the Dolbeault cohomology, to agree with de Rham cohomology in certain bidegrees also prohibits the existence of nearly K\"ahler metrics compatible with a given almost complex structure.
 Indeed, we show that for any compact nearly K\"{a}hler 6-manifold we have $h_{\Dol}^{2,1}=h_{\dR}^{2,1}$.